techfromsage/tripod-php/README.md

 $tripod = new MongoTripod(
   "CBD_users", // collection we're working with
-  "usersdb" // db we're working with
+  "myapp" // db we're working with
 );

 // describe